IQ-tech/go-retry/README.md

 	return someservice.GetSomeValue()
 })

-// [err] will be non nill if the function didn't succeed after
+// [err] will be non nil if the function didn't succeed after
 // the maximum number of attempts has been reached. if err != nil {
   panic(err)